Friday, March 29, 2013

 Characters???
 Lisbeth Salander from Girl with the Dragon Tattoo comes to mind.
 Dave Robichaux from James Lee Burke's books is another.
 My favorite that I've written is Beth from Ancient Mariners.
 I hope to do more with her in the future.

-- Thanks so much for your time, David, and best of luck with your writing endeavours.
+- Thanks so much for your time, David, and best of luck with your writing endeavors.
 Is there a way for any interested parties to keep informed about your accomplishments as an author?
 Do you maintain a website or blog?

 I'm not good at updating, though I have vowed to be better at it.
 Sometimes there are long stretches when there isn't much to say.
 My website needs a bit more organization, and I have a Facebook author page, somewhere, but it drives me nuts trying to get it to do what I want it to do.
 If there are any experts out there who would like to volunteer to put me out of my Facebook misery, let me know.
 Getting something done on Goodreads also makes me tear out what little hair I have left.